 Vicky: I had been through a divorce and someone at church told me about this place so I came here one time.
 I was not in a good place then and I stopped coming for a bit before coming back.
 Everybody is lovely here; everyone gets on with everyone.

 Craig: When we moved in together, we told the DWP and did everything we were supposed to, but it has all gone down and has swept us into a really difficult situation.

 When we were living separately we each got £73.20 a week.
-I was on JSA (Jobseeker’s Allowance) and Emma is on ESA (Enmployment Support Allowance).
+I was on JSA (Jobseeker’s Allowance) and Vicky is on ESA (Employment Support Allowance).
 But when we moved in together, they told us we would get a combined payment of £52 a week to cover both of us and two teenage children.
 We’re paying £50 a month for utilities and £20 a month on council tax, and we have hardly anything left to pay for food or anything else.

 Craig: It turned out they had got that wrong.
 After two to three weeks, they said we should have been getting £52 a week each, not combined, but it’s still really hard, living off £52 a week each and with all our outgoings – and it’s less than we were getting.

 We’re paying water rates and council tax and everything else, and it also turns out they have not been paying the proper amount of child benefit to Vicky, as they thought she had just one child not two.
 We’ve now been to see the housing office to see about a hardship payment, so we have to wait and see now if we can get that.

 We thought when we moved in together, our finances would still be the same but they are not.
 We’ve been to rock bottom.
 They said sorry for getting it wrong, but there’s nothing else they could do.

 They need to understand people better and find out how much it really costs for people to live.
 We come here every Friday and get a week’s worth of food but we just want to know when life will get a bit better for us.